 ** “It” is a pronoun.
 If you don’t know what that is, just have a nice cup of tea and don’t worry about it.
 It just means you can’t necessarily expect it to behave like a noun.

 What are your experiences with spelling these vexatious little words?
 Do you have a special technique for remembering which is which?
 Tell us, so we can all be helped!

 Disclosure of Material Connection: Some of the links on this blog are “affiliate links".
 This means if you click on the link and purchase the item, I will receive an affiliate commission, which helps me keep this site running, and buy kibble for the Small Blue Dog.
-Regardless, I only recommend products or services I use personally and believe will add value to my readers.
+Regardless, I only recommend products or services I use personally and I'm honest about their ups and downs.